By Lisa Priddy, M.S., CCC-SLP

 What is Angelman Syndrome?

-Angelman Syndrome (AS) is a genetic, neurological disorder.
-Children with AS are missing a part of chromosome 15.
-It usually occurs one in every 10,000 to 25,000 children.
+Angelman Syndrome (AS) is a genetic, neurological disorder that occurs when there is a mutation on chromosome 15.
+It usually occurs in one in every 10,000 to 25,000 children.
 Harold Angelman, a pediatrician, first identified AS in 1965.
 Typically, diagnosis of Angelman Syndrome occurs between ages three to seven.

 Behavioral Characteristics